 So, your little walker got a splinter, now what?
 Don’t worry.
 Splinters in toddlers are common and mostly harmless, unless it gets impacted or infected.
 In fact, you can easily remove a small splinter at home.
 Here’s what you need to do (2):

 Step 1: Calm down – both of you.
 Your little one needs you to be calm.
 She is scared enough, in any case!
 A squirmy toddler is not conducive to first aid.

 Step 2: Wash your hands thoroughly with soap and your toddler’s foot (or hands, wherever the splinter has found its way).
 The last thing you need is an infection.

 Step 3: Get help.
 No matter how much you explain, chances are your toddler will squirm when you try to remove the splinter.
 So ask another adult to help out to keep the toddler quiet and keep the foot steady.

-Step 4: Bring out your tweezers and sterilize them preferably with spirit.
+Step 4: Bring out your tweezers and disinfect them preferably with spirit.
 Now grab the part of the splinter that is visible and pull it out.

 Step 5: If the splinter is not visible and has dug deep, you’ll need a needle.
 The needle should undergo sterilization before you make a small hole in the skin.
 Use the needle to lift out the splinter a bit.
 Now you can remove it with your trusted tweezers!

 Step 6: Finally, apply some antibiotic cream on the area and tie a bandage.
 This will prevent any infection.

 4 Alternate Ways Of Removing Splinters From Toddler’s Foot

-If tweezers are not your cup of tea, or if your toddler is not letting you come near her with a pair, you’ll need alternate methods to remove the splinter.
+If tweezers are not your cup of tea, or if your toddler is not letting you come near her with a pair, you’ll need alternate methods for extraction of the splinter.
 Here are a few home remedies you can try for toddler splinter removal:

 1. Use Cello Tape:

 Get a piece of cello tape and put it over the tip of the splinter in the wound.
 Now pull out the tape.
 The splinter will stick to the adhesive tape and come out.
 This is a ‘no tear’ solution for removing splinters!

 2. Glue It: